Try Tap to Pay with Zeller App

 Operating on a thin profit margin can be an effective strategy for businesses just entering the market.
 Low prices are a strong point of appeal for shoppers, who may then be willing to abandon a competitor and become a long-term customer.
 However, slim margins will impact long-term business success by pushing the opportunity to grow your business back further into the future.

 Make sure you’re aware of the all-inclusive cost of delivering each product or service.
 This understanding of the true cost of your offering will be crucial in your quest to get the price right.
 Once you’re aware of that cost, identify the weak points in your profit margins and consider either raising your prices, or dropping the least profitable product or service altogether.
-Should you choose the former, it’s then just a matter of successfully notifying customers of the price increase.
+Learn how to choose the right pricing strategy for your business.

-The cumulative cost of loan interest can be the final straw for many businesses.
-The pressure of paying staff, keeping on top of bills and planning for costly overheads can make interest-heavy loans feel like your only option.
+The pressure of paying staff, keeping on top of bills, and planning for costly overheads can make interest-heavy loans feel like your only option.
 However, for many businesses, loans can do more harm than good in the long run.
+It's essential to carefully assess your financial situation and explore alternative strategies, such as cost-cutting measures and revenue optimisation, before committing to a loan.
+Rushing into debt may exacerbate financial difficulties rather than alleviate them.

 An all-in-one solution like Zeller can help you avoid these high-pressure situations by giving you faster access to your funds.
-Payments taken via Zeller Terminal are swept to your free Zeller Transaction Account nightly, and available for spending using your Zeller Mastercard the very next day.
+Invoices can be generated at speed, and payments taken via Zeller Terminal are swept to your free Zeller Transaction Account nightly, and available for spending using your Zeller Debit Card the very next day.
 Plus, Zeller Dashboard gives you a bird’s eye view over your day’s takings in real-time, and enables you to easily compare business performance over different periods — helping you plan ahead for quiet periods.